 The extent to which linguistic processing is serial or parallel is an open question.
-Especially in production a good case for extensive parallelism can be made: we have witnessed interactions of faithfulness and articulatory constraints (Boersma 1998), interactions of articulatory and cue constraints (Boersma 2006a, Boersma & Hamann 2007a), and even quadruple interactions of faithfulness, structural, cue, and articulatory constraints (Boersma 2007a).
+Especially in production a good case for extensive parallelism can be made: we have witnessed interactions of faithfulness and articulatory constraints (Boersma 1998), interactions of articulatory and cue constraints (Boersma 2006, Boersma and Hamann 2008), and even quadruple interactions of faithfulness, structural, cue, and articulatory constraints (Boersma 2007a).
 The present paper discusses most of the possible types of interactions between cue constraints and other constraints, i.e. most of the interactions that involve the phonology-phonetics interface.
-The focus of the paper (§2-§4) is on interactions are predicted both by the serial and by the parallel model; a formalization of these interactions explains several old issues in phonological theory and shows that phonetic considerations have to be formalized in the same way as phonological considerations, because they interact in the same process.
+The focus of the paper (§2-§4) is on interactions of cue constraints and structural constraints in comprehension, because such interactions are predicted both by the serial and by the parallel model; a formalization of these interactions explains several old issues in phonological theory and shows that phonetic considerations have to be formalized in the same way as phonological considerations, because they interact in the same process.

-2 Perception and its formalization
+2. Perception and its formalization